oisdk/team-software-project/CONTRIBUTING.md

 # Python

+## Python Code Structure

+The Python backend is structured as a package, called `backend`.
+It's stored in the `backend` folder, which has the contents:

+* README.rst

+  Just a readme for the package.
+We won't be using this, but pip prefers when it's included.

+* a

 For contributing to the Python part of the project, you'll need to follow some conventions so that your code passes the continuous integration tests.
 These tests are run automatically on every pull request, and the results of them will show up in the code review view on github.

 The Python part of the project is stored in the folder called backend: the subfolder also called backend stores the application code, and tests stores the tests.